borg286/sevtech/README.md

 * Quark's inventory drop-off button allows you to bypass the Stage’s restriction by letting you put unfamiliar items into nearby chests/hoppers

 * The world generates in a **logical heat map**.
 Need snow or a desert?
 Travel North or South until you find it!
+See the Heatmap section below

 * The carrot in your inventory is where you can view your **nutrition levels**.
 If you raise the nutrition levels high enough you will get **buffs**.
 Let them drop too low and you'll have debuffs.
 See nutrition below for healthy meals below